Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 **No Obligation.** Licensor has no obligation to provide updates, upgrades, or new versions of the Software.

 **Right to Continue Using Licensed Version.** Licensee may continue using the version of the Software licensed under this License even if newer versions become available, provided that: (i) Licensee remains in compliance with this License, (ii) Licensor may discontinue support for older versions as set forth in the Support Policy, and (iii) older versions may not include security patches or bug fixes available in newer versions.

+**IMPORTANT — All Versions Subject to Same Restrictions:**
+All versions of the Software (including older versions, legacy versions, and any versions obtained from any source) are subject to the same licensing requirements and restrictions set forth in this License.
+Using an older version does not exempt Licensee from any obligations, restrictions, or payment requirements.
+Licensee may not use an older version to circumvent restrictions that apply to newer versions.

 ## 10. FEES